fastrivertech/fhir-mpi/README.md

 ### 5.11 History Operation

 The history operation uses the FHIR history interaction to retrieves the history of changes of a patient resource or a patient master resource.
 The FHIR EMPI Interface does not introduce a specific operation.
-It is suggested to support to fetch a change history of a deleted patient resource or a deleted patient master resource.
+It is suggested to support for fetching a change history of a deleted patient resource or a deleted patient master resource.

 ### 5.12 Notification Operation